Walking Holidays in Southern England

 Enjoy nature reserves and Sites of Special Scientific Interest.

-The Cotswold Way is a long distance walk that runs for 102 miles (163km) from the medieval market town of Chipping Campden in the North Cotswolds, to the historic City of Bath.
-Following the western edge of the Cotswold Hills, the Cotswold Way route journeys through gently rolling, sheep-grazed pastures, stunning beech woodland, and dreamy, honey-coloured villages built from the delightfully warm Cotswold stone.
+The Cotswold Way is a much-loved walk that stretches 102 miles from the medieval market town of Chipping Campden in the North Cotswolds to the historic City of Bath.
+Following the western edge of the Cotswold Hills, the trail journeys through gently rolling, sheep-grazed pastures, stunning beech woodland, and dreamy, honey-coloured villages built from the delightfully warm Cotswold stone.

 You will cross ancient commons in an Area of Outstanding Natural Beauty, pass Neolithic burial barrows, beautiful stately homes, and historic battle sites.
 The path along the escarpment twists and turns, affording ever-changing views to the west towards the River Severn and the Malvern Hills.

-The Cotswolds countryside is a haven for wild flowers, birds and insects.
-In springtime expect to see cowslips and hope to see orchids.
+The Cotswolds countryside is a haven for wildflowers, birds, and insects.
+In springtime, expect to see cowslips and hope to spot orchids.
 Carpets of bluebells colour the woodlands, sweet with the scent of lily of the valley.
-When walking through meadows, watch out for rare butterflies such as the adonis blue or the duke of burgundy and high above you’ll spot the skylark and the red kite.
+When walking through meadows, watch out for rare butterflies such as the Adonis Blue or the Duke of Burgundy, and high above you’ll spot the Skylark and the Red Kite.

 Length